EFTEC/MiniLang/README.md

 ## else

-This optional part of the expression allows to set the value of a variable.
+This optional part of the expression allows setting the value of a variable.
 It is possible to set more than one variable at the same time by separating by "," or "and".

-> This code is only evaluated if "where" returns false of if else is called manually.
+> This code is only evaluated if "where" returns false of if ELSE is called manually.

 ### Example